WinVector/YConditionalRegularizedModel/README.md

 This is an example of regularizing a neural net by its activations (values seen at nodes), conditioned on outcome.

-The idea is: for a binary classification neural net we ideally want at the very last layer the prediction is 1 when the training outcome is 1 and the prediction is 0 when the training outcome is 0.
+The idea is: at the last layer of a binary classification neural net we ideally want that the prediction is 1 when the training outcome is 1 and that the prediction is 0 when the training outcome is 0.
 Our improvement is to generalize this training criteria in such a way that it can be applied to interior layers of the neural net as follows.

-Suppose our training examples are indexed by i for i = 1,...,m and our neural net nodes are labeled by j = 1,...,n.  y(i) is the training outcome which we are assuming is 0/1. d(j) is the depth of the layer the j-th node is in, which ranges from 1 to k, 1 being the input layer (explanatory variables) and k being the output layer.
+Suppose our training examples are indexed by i for i = 1,...,m and our neural net nodes are labeled by j = 1,...,n.  y(i) is the training outcome which we are assuming is 0/1. d(j) is the depth of the layer the j-th node is in, which ranges from 1 to k.
+Depth 1 denotes the input layer (explanatory variables) and depth k is the output layer.
+We will assume, without loss of generality, that the node with j=n is the unique node of depth k; i.e. it is the output or prediction.
 Define a(j, i) as the activation or value seen at node j (the value after the node's transfer and activation) for training example i.
-Assume a(n, i) is the output or prediction layer of the neural net.  a(j, i) varies as the neural net weights are updated during training, we are looking at a(j, i) for a given value of the weights, and will need to re-compute a(j, i) after any training step or weight update.
+We have assumed that a(n, i) is the output or prediction layer of the neural net.  a(j, i) varies as the neural net weights are updated during training, we are looking at a(j, i) for a given value of the weights, and will need to re-compute a(j, i) after any training step or weight update.

 We can generalize the empirical "match the outputs condition" to the following.
 For node-j define the y-conditioned variance as: